dougschallmoser/dougschallmoser/README.md

 I can also be reached through [LinkedIn](https://www.linkedin.com/in/doug-schallmoser/), [Email](mailto:dougschallmoser@gmail.com), [Blog](https://dougschallmoser.medium.com/), and [Instagram](https://www.instagram.com/illbehiking/).

-Fun Fact: I like to integrate my passion for the outdoors into code.
-And I think pair programming is fun!
+Fun Facts: I like to integrate my passion for the outdoors into code.
+I am a licensed Professional Engineer.